 The FMCSA reports that full implementation of ELDs will save close to 30 lives each year and prevent nearly 600 injuries caused by trucking accidents that are directly related to driver fatigue.
 Driver commutes may also affect the commercial driver’s hours of service limit.
 As more and more drivers move further outside city limits to more affordable housing available in suburban areas, commute times have increased across the United States.

 If you or someone you know has been injured in a truck accident, the experienced team of Cherry Hill truck accident lawyers at Williams Cedar can help you claim the compensation you may be entitled to receive.
 Call us at 856-874-7500 or 215-557-0099 or contact us online to schedule a consultation today.
-Our Cherry Hill, New Jersey and Philadelphia offices serve clients throughout Pennsylvania, New Jersey, and nationwide.
+Our Haddonfield, New Jersey and Philadelphia offices serve clients throughout Pennsylvania, New Jersey, and nationwide.